Try the grasshopper tacos at this Mexican restaurant in The Beach

 One of my first memorable dining experiences as a young adult in the city was at a Spanish tapas restaurant called Embrujo Flamenco on the Danforth.

-"Embrujo Flamenco was really the first restaurant in Toronto to bring Spanish cuisine at that level," Mali Fernandez said.
+"Embrujo Flamenco was really the first restaurant in Toronto to bring Spanish cuisine at that level," chef Mali Fernandez said.

 Fernandez's taco menu is a far cry from other mediocre counterparts.
 The fried basa tacos are sensational, punched up with sour and spice notes.
 The slow braised meat dishes are satisfyingly soothing like a home-cooked meal from a loved one; even the ceviches are a standout.